'It Has To Have A Soul': How Chatbots Get Their Personalities

 When I interviewed Kelsey and Kim, we scheduled our call using Andrew the bot as an intermediary.
 "Hi Shay," he wrote.
 "Happy to get something on the calendar."
 He gave me a few time slots that worked for the x.ai team, I chose one, and then, even though I knew that I was talking to a piece of software, I couldn't help myself.
 I signed off with a friendly "Looking forward to it!"

 But would millions of people spend hours chatting with a bot that's perpetually "happy to get something on the calendar?"
-That's not really the goal for the x.ai team, but you have to wonder whether the humans will ever really connect with the growing army of uber-polite and relentlessly non-confrontational bots.
+That's not really the goal for the x.ai team, but you have to wonder whether the humans will ever really connect with the growing army of uber-polite and relentlessly nonconfrontational bots.

 "In order for your bot to be popular, it has to have a personality, and in order for it to have a personality, it has to have a soul," Hoffer argues.
 "It has to be able to distinguish between right and wrong, and good and bad, and make moral judgments.
 My daughter has known the difference between right and wrong since she was 3, and until you have a bot on the same level as a 3-year-old, you're not going to have a popular bot."